llDev-Rootll/CanSat_2018_FSW/README.md

  - The aero-braking heat shield shall protect the probe until deployment.

  - The aero-braking heat shield shall be released at 300 meters and the probe shall deploy a parachute.

+ - The aero-braking heat shield shall be released at 300 meters and the probe shall deploy a parachute.